momentum-mod/docs/_posts/guides/2019-08-27-guide_the-pbr-shader.md

 ---
 <img src="/assets/images/guide_headers/guide_pbr_shader.jpg" alt="PBR Guide" style="display: block; margin: auto;">

-The PBR Shader is a handy new tool added to Momentum which allows you to create better looking models with less textures and VMT editing.
+The PBR shader is a powerful new shader that provides more realistic and versatile rendering of brushes and models within Momentum Mod whilst using less textures and needing fewer VMT tweaks.

+PBR extends Source’s shading capacity by storing additional Metalness, Roughness and Ambient Occlusion maps in independent channels of an additional texture called the MRAO.

+Additionally, it uses the Alpha channel of the Normal map as a Height input for Parallax maps.

-This Guide will be a general overview of its use and how to setup textures for it from scratch.
+This Guide will be a general overview of its use and how to set up textures for it from scratch.

-> The original repo can be found on [GitHub](https://github.com/thexa4/source-pbr) thanks to *thexa4* and *bonjorno7*.
+> The original repo can be found on [GitHub](https://github.com/thexa4/source-pbr).

 ## Prerequisites
 To make proper use of this Guide you should:
-- Be on Momentum 0.8.X+
+- Be on Momentum 0.8.4 or newer
-- Know how to create textures such as AO via baking
+- Know how to create textures such as Ambient Occlusion via baking
 - Be able to create PBR textures/work with the PBR Metal/Rough workflow
 - Have either Substance Painter and/or Designer and have some experience with them
-(Photoshop isn't covered but hopefully this guide may help)
+(Tools such as Photoshop aren't covered but hopefully this guide may help with the general process)

-Since our PBR Shader uses the different PBR workflow, our textures will be different too.
+Since the PBR Shader uses the PBR workflow, most textures will have to be remade or otherwise edited to work properly.

-## VMT Setup
+## VMT Example - Model
 Here is an example VMT, something you would use on a model:
 ```
 PBR